ARM-software/Tool-Solutions/docker/tensorflow-lite-micro-rtos-fvp/sw/ethos-u/samples/hello_tflm/README.md

     -C cpu0.CFGITCMSZ=14 \
     -C cpu0.CFGDTCMSZ=14 \
     -C ethosu.num_macs=128 \
-    -a ethosu55-hello-tflm.elf
+    -a freertos_hello_tflm.elf
 ```

+### Inference results

-You will see some info messages from the npu, along with the result from the inferece.
+You will see some info messages from the npu, and job scheduling with the status OK.

-The application will look something like this in a successful run:
+The application output will look something like this in a successful run:

 ```
 telnetterminal0: Listening for serial connection on port 5000